 YMCA Programs held at schools

-YMCA school youth programs will be closed.
+If schools close early: YMCA school youth programs will be closed.
 YMCA transportation will not pick up students from schools.
-Parents must pick up students from schools.
+Parents must pick up students from school.

 YMCA Programs held at YMCAs

-Tracking Out will open if the YMCA is able to open the facility and determine that our staff can safely get to work.
+If schools are delayed: Tracking Out will open if the YMCA is able to open the facility and determine that our staff can safely get to work.
 We will only serve children currently registered for Tracking Out.
-Otherwise, Tacking Out will follow the delayed schedule of the school system.
+Otherwise, Tracking Out will follow the delayed schedule of the school system.
 For example, if schools are delayed by two hours, then YMCA Tracking Out will start at 9 a.m., two hours past the normal start time of 7 a.m.

 Joining the YMCA

-The joining fee is a nonrefundable, one-time fee that is paid upon joining.
+The joining fee is a non-refundable, one-time fee that is paid upon joining.
 As long as the membership remains continuous, the joining fee is only paid once.
-You may divide the joining fee into four monthly payments at the start of your membership.
+New members are required to pay 50% of the joining fee at the time they join.
+The remaining 50% will be collected in your next, immediate draft.

-If you discontinue your membership before completing all four payments, you will continue to be drafted for the remainder of the joining fee until paid in full.
-If a member rejoins within six months, the joining fee is waived.
+If you discontinue your membership before completing both joining fee payments, you will continue to be drafted for the remainder of the joining fee until paid in full.
+If a member rejoins within three months, the joining fee is waived.

 The joining fee is based on your membership type.
 If you upgrade your membership within the first six months, you will be responsible for the difference in the joining fee.
 In addition, no refunds will be issued for a membership downgrade.